paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-6a-export-import-bank-of-the-united-states.md

 ### Statutory Notes

 #### References in Text
 The Foreign Assistance Act of 1961, referred to in subsec. (d), is Pub.
 L. 87–195, Sept.
 4, 1961, 75 Stat.
-424, as amended.
-Chapter 4 of part II of the Foreign Assistance Act of 1961 is classified generally to part IV (§ 2346 et seq.) of subchapter II of chapter 32 of Title 22, Foreign Relations and Intercourse.
+424. Chapter 4 of part II of the Foreign Assistance Act of 1961 is classified generally to part IV (§ 2346 et seq.) of subchapter II of chapter 32 of Title 22, Foreign Relations and Intercourse.
 For complete classification of this Act to the Code, see Short Title note set out under [section 2151 of Title 22](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section2151&num=0&edition=prelim) and Tables.

 This subchapter, referred to in subsec. (d), was in the original “this Act” and was translated as meaning the Trade and Development Enhancement Act of 1983, part C (§§ 641–647, 650) of title VI of Pub.
 L. 98–181, title I, Nov.
 30, 1983, 97 Stat.
 1263, which enacted this subchapter and [section 1671g of Title 19](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title19-section1671g&num=0&edition=prelim), Customs Duties, and amended sections 1671a and 1671b of Title 19.
 For complete classification of this Act to the Code, see Short Title note below and Tables.